d3m02/cpp_grimoire/C++ Notes/CppCon and similar/Understanding Value Categories.md

 withing operator=m other exists for the duration of the function, in tat context it's an lvalue.
 In general, rule: if it has a name, it's a lvalue.

 It's safe to move from an lvalue only if it's expiring.
 Compiler can't always recognize and expiring lvalue, so to help compiler - we need to convert it to an xvalue, in other words, convert it to an unnamed rvalue reference.
-That's what `std::move` does
+That's what `{cpp}std::move` does

 Modern C++ value categories: